hgcl/clara-le/pages/posts/19-sprained-ankle-and-interactive-fiction.md

 ## Life peek

 So, my life just took an unexpected turn on Friday morning.
 As usual, I started the day bouldering with friends.
 As I was doing a very non-dangerous move[^1], I slipped and fell on the side of my ankle with a lot of speed and strength.
 It hurt _a lot_.
-Of course, we still had to follow up with our normal routine of getting breakfast first at a local café—because _priorities_—before taking any drastic decisions, like going to the doctor.
+Of course, we still had to follow up with our normal routine of getting breakfast first at a local café — because _priorities_ — before taking any drastic decisions, like going to the doctor.
 Stuffed with pastries and coffee, Robin finally took me on a piggyback ride to the closest doctor.

 Diagnostic: a very badly sprained ankle and 4–6 weeks without sport.
 And that'd only be if the ankle was _not_ fractured.
 Which luckily it was not.[^2]

 Needless to say, a lot of my plans for this month have been reviewed after the _catastrophe_.
 Fortunately, I have a local wine bar five minutes from home where we are welcomed like friends.
 It is nice to build these local connections in the place you live in, from the coffee shop waiter to the grocery lady.
 It makes me a bit sad to leave them behind once we'll move away from Berlin.

 [^1]: For those interested in the technicalities, it was one of those "run along the wall on a long volume" move.
-However, as I kept my eyes on the prize—the final hand hold—my foot just _missed_ the volume at some point and I fell to the floor...
+However, as I kept my eyes on the prize — the final hand hold — my foot just _missed_ the volume at some point and I fell to the floor...
 15&nbsp;cm below.
 [^2]: But we found that out the long way around after sticking around in the emergency room for 7 hours, yay.

 ## Discovered